Hike the Hundred

 Prizes

-After you’ve accrued 100 points (or more) submit your info using the form below to claim your t-shirt or bandana (while supplies last).
-Deadline to complete the Hike the Hundred Challenge and claim your T-shirt or Bandana is July 30, 2024.
+After you’ve accrued 100 points (or more) submit your info using the form below to claim your t-shirt or bandana.
+Deadline to complete the Hike the Hundred Challenge and claim your T-shirt or Bandana is extended to October 31st while supplies last!

 Questions?